-Issue 4: What historic access was available to live Horizon data?
+Issue 4: What access was historically available to live Horizon data?

 As referenced in the Spot Review, the Horizon Operating Manual from 2006 notes that the introduction of a new system meant that POL could "no longer adjust client accounts on site".
 POL has been asked to clarify whether this meant that POL could access and change live Horizon data.